EduardoZepeda/coffee-bytes-hugo/content/posts/generer-pdfs-con-django-y-reportlab/index.en.md

 date: "2022-09-22"
 coverImage: "images/generar-pdfs-con-django.jpg"
 coverImageCredits: "Image credits to https://unsplash.com/es/@retrokram"
+description: Tutorial about how to generate a PDF in Django using Reportlab and learn how to position text, change text color, generate it dynamically using models from the database and how to return it as a HTTP response
 categories:
 - django
 keywords:
 - python
 - django
+- pdf
+- database
+- orm
 authors:
 - Eduardo Zepeda
 ---